Personal Injury Settlements: What You Need to Know

 In addition to the hard costs, general damages compensate the victim for their experiences such as physical pain and suffering, as well as emotional distress and mental anguish.
 What negative emotions are you experiencing and why?
 When explaining this distress to an adjuster, consider things like the fear of potentially losing your job because you’re unable to work, the inability to sleep, or the anguish of not being able to hold your baby.

 Personal injuries are never easy, and the struggle with settlement offers after the fact causes even more stress and difficulty.
 Consider hiring a skilled personal injury attorney to help support you and ensure you get the compensation you deserve.

-Call Citadel Law Firm, PLLC today at (480)565-8020 to schedule your free consultation.
+Call Citadel Law Firm, PLLC today at (480)565-8020 to schedule your free consultation, or click here.
 We will be pleased to help you with your case.